-As part of the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), the U.S. government announced it would offer relief funding to eligible healthcare providers.
-During the year ended June 30, 2020, the Corporation participated in certain relief programs offered through the CARES Act including distributions relating to portions of the Public Health and Social Services Emergency Fund ("PHSSE Fund").
+As part of the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), the U.S. government offered relief funding to eligible healthcare providers.

-For the year ended June 30, 2021, the Corporation received approximately \$1,702,000 in stimulus funds (Provider Relief Funds), which is recorded within public support revenue in the consolidated statements of activities.
+For the year ended June 30, 2021, the Corporation received approximately \$1,702,000 in stimulus funds (Provider Relief Funds), which are recorded within public support revenue in the consolidated statements of activities.
+For the year ended June 30, 2022, the Corporation received approximately \$572,000 in stimulus funds (Provider Relief Funds), which are recorded within public support revenue in the consolidated statements of activities.

 As part of the CARES Act, the U.S. government announced it would allow employers to defer the deposit and payment of the employer's share of Social Security taxes for the period from March 27, 2020 through December 31, 2020.
 The deferred payments are due in two installments with 50% due on or by December 31, 2021 and the remaining 50% being due on or by December 31, 2022.
-The Corporation deferred approximately \$2,545,000 of Social Security taxes as of June 30, 2021.
-The Corporation deferred approximately \$808,000 of Social Security taxes as of June 30, 2020.
-The amount is reflected in other longterm liabilities in the accompanying consolidated statements of financial position.
+The Corporation's remaining installment of approximately \$1,273,000 of Social Security taxes as of June 30, 2022, is recorded in accrued, payroll, benefits and taxes on the consolidated statements of financial position.
+The Corporation deferred approximately \$2,545,000 of Social Security taxes as of June 30, 2021 of which \$1,273,000 is reflected in other long-term liabilities in the accompanying consolidated statements of financial position.

-Note N--Future Accounting Standards
+Note O--Future Accounting Standards

-On February 25, 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-02 Leases (Topic 842).
+On February 25, 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 This new standard, which the Corporation is not required to adopt until its year ending June 30, 2023, is intended to improve financial reporting about leasing transactions by requiring entities that lease assets to recognize on their consolidated statement of financial position the assets and liabilities for the rights and obligations creased by those leases, and to provide additional disclosures regarding the leases.
-Leases with terms (as defined in the ASU) of twelve months or less are not required to be reflected on a corporation's consolidated statement of financial position.
+Leases with terms (as defined in the ASU) of twelve months or less are not required to be reflected on a corporation's statement of financial position.